-Biden is about to sign an order restricting U.S. investments in Chinese technology
+Biden issues an executive order restricting US investments in Chinese technology

 However, foreign business groups say global companies also are shifting investment plans to other economies.

 Foreign companies have lost confidence in China following tighter security controls and a lack of action on reform promises.
-Calls by President Xi and other leaders for more economic self-reliance have left investors uneasy about their future in the state-dominated economy.
+Calls by Xi and other leaders for more economic self-reliance have left investors uneasy about their future in the state-dominated economy.

 AP reporter Joe McDonald contributed to this report from Beijing.